hey-api/openapi-ts/packages/openapi-ts/README.md

   <p align="center">✨ Turn your OpenAPI specification into a beautiful TypeScript client.</p>
 </div>

-`openapi-ts` allows you to create TypeScript interfaces, REST clients, and JSON Schemas from an OpenAPI specification.
+`openapi-ts` allows you to generate TypeScript interfaces, REST clients, and JSON Schemas from an OpenAPI specification.

 ## Features